C-M-Bennett/ProgrammingFundamentals/README.md

 # ProgrammingFundamentals
 Tasks completed as part of the Programming Fundamentals module at university.

-* First video: initial introduction and printing Hello World
+* Task 1 & First video: initial introduction, navigating using terminal and printing Hello World
+* Task 2 Travel Expenses Calculator:
-* Task 3: create a program to calculate number of tins of paint needed to cover a wall (2 coats, each tin covers 10m^2)
+* Task 3 Paint Calculator: create a program to calculate number of tins of paint needed to cover a wall
+*